albinoh/gtsm/v4/README.md

 # Webpack example v4

-We don’t want to write such long requires _require("!style!css!./style.css")_
+We don’t want to write such long requires _require("!style!css!./style.css")_, but first remember to install the loaders this time, we added a new file _package.json_ the file includes the dependencies of our project, this is a npm file very standard, see the dependencies section:

+      "dependencies": {
+        "css-loader": "^0.23.1",
+        "style-loader": "^0.13.0"
+      }

+so now for installing the loaders (and any other dependency) from the v4 directory, just run:

+    npm install

 We can bind file extensions to loaders so we just need to write: require("./style.css") so lets update the components, specifying the loader can be done on the command line at build time: